winsonl/SDF_Assignment/README.md

 ```

 ## Production Concerns
 I don't think I would ever implement this into production without major code review and debugging sessions.
 The expected result from the curl POST command outputted a string instead of a JSON.
 There was some issue parsing the data on my end and did not have time to troubleshoot the error due to the time constraints.
-(Note figured it out couple minutes afterwards: it was the datetime issue and resolved by changing the type in the variable)
+(Note figured it out couple minutes afterwards regarding the resulting text)

 ```sh
 curl -X POST -H "Content-Type: application/json" -d '{"name":"recipe", "expires_in": 30, "snippet":"1 apple"}' http://127.0.0.1:5000/snippets